 Today most Briarcliff Manor residents attend Briarcliff Manor Union Free School District.
 A few families attend Ossining Union Free School District.
 Many families pick Briarcliff Manor for its excellent schools.

-With about 180 acres of recreational facilities and parks in Briarcliff Manor, there is a lot to keep you buys.
-You can spend a day on the Hudson River at Scarborough Park or pass time at the 2,400 Village Youth Center, which has a deck, patio, outdoor basketball court, and an indoor facility for community programs.
+With about 180 acres of recreational facilities and parks in Briarcliff Manor, there is a lot to keep you busy.
+You can spend a day on the Hudson River at Scarborough Park or pass time at the Village Youth Center, which has a deck, patio, outdoor basketball court, and an indoor facility for community programs.

 The Scarborough MetroNorth station provides direct service to Grand Central, getting you to Manhattan in about 45 minutes.
 For drivers, Briarcliff Manor is conveniently located off of the Taconic State Parkway, and other state roads, linking you to the rest of the County.

-Briarcliff Manor has its modern start as a farming community, and it still maintains that charming small town feel.
+Briarcliff Manor had its modern start as a farming community, and it still maintains that charming small town feel.
 With several buildings on the National Historic Registry, you can find a lot of historic charm throughout the village.
 With events like the Community Bonfire in the winter and its annual Memorial Day parade, Briarcliff Manor is a quaint small town with the conveniences of modern life.

 450 square miles and 45 cities, towns and villages.